McAllen Social Security Disability Lawyer

 Not everyone qualifies for benefits under the federally run Social Security Disability (SSD) program.

-First and foremost, candidates for the program must have worked in a job in which they made payroll contributions into the United States’ Social Security system.
+First and foremost, candidates for the program must have worked in a job where they made payroll contributions to the United States Social Security system.

-Furthermore, individuals must anticipate their disability putting them out of commission for at least a year.
-During this period, they can only receive minimal amounts of external income.
+Furthermore, individuals must anticipate their disability, which will put them out of commission for at least a year.
+During this period, they can only receive minimal external income.

 While this year-long disability period must be continuous, these twelve months are counted from the time of your injury, meaning they may have already elapsed or are expected to elapse before you fully recover.

-The Social Security Administration (SSA) has compiled fourteen broad categories of disabilities they recognize as reasons to receive benefits.
-These categories are as follows:
+The Social Security Administration (SSA) has compiled fourteen broad categories of disabilities that they recognize as reasons for receiving benefits.
+These categories-medical conditions are as follows:

 • Musculoskeletal disorders (e.g., amputations)